 A customized layout for evoHUD, featuring changes both related to scale and position of the elements, as well as some of the functionality.
 It was originally part of the evoHUD thread, but I've decided to post it separately as I think it's better to keep the original thread only for the actual evoHUD discussion and support.

-The layout is made for 1920x1080 resolution with all virtual mirrors enabled.
-It can obviously be customized for any other resolution and/or screen layout, but it has to be done manually by editing the layout files.
+The layout was originally made for 1920x1080 resolution with all virtual mirrors enabled.
+It is now available also for 1920x1200 and It can obviously be customized for any other resolution and/or screen layout, but it has to be done manually by editing the layout files.

 Please note that the majority of the credit for this obviously goes to @kenken for creating the evoHUD and most of the widgets in the first place, and to @DaVeX↯ for some of the design of the original HUD!
 So if you like this layout, make sure to thank them, not me!